-Aresha Martinez-Cardoso is an interdisciplinary public health researcher and Instructor in the Department of Public Health Sciences.
+Aresha Martinez-Cardoso is an interdisciplinary public health researcher and Assistant Professor in the Department of Public Health Sciences.

 Currently, Dr Martinez-Cardoso's research agenda is guided by three major lines of inquiry